 Tony has been honing his skills as a home cook for 10 years.
 He has now turned in his executive title to build a business that focuses on his passion for cooking amazing, authentic Cuban food.
 This is Cienfuegos Cuban Café.

-Sandwiches prepared and pressed on location to whole pig roasts with traditional Cuban side dishes.
+Our catering menu varies from pressed sandwiches to whole pig roasts with traditional Cuban side dishes.

 Please email firstname.lastname@example.org or call (805) 791-3534 for more information.